 I thought about getting some food to eat from L’Alimentare but all the food had raw onions (which I cannot eat) except for their eggplant parmigiana, which I did not want to eat two nights in a row.
 Instead, I decided to walk back to my hotel and eat there since I was tired and I saw on their menu that they (as well as most restaurants) serve the famous Frico.
 The waitress was very nice.
 My dinner was ‘eh’!
 There is a lot of should haves on where I should have done for dinner while I was in Udine but c’est la vie.
 It was nice to be able to just walk upstairs after a late dinner.

-My day in Aquileia and Udine was wonderful.
+What a wonderful day in both Aquileia and Udine!
 My laundry was done!